andotalao24/andotalao24.github.io/_pages/projects.md

 - Two papers in submission.

-**Patella segmentation for the early detection of osteoarthritis** June 2021 – October 2021
-*Supervised by Prof. [Hao Chen](https://scholar.google.com/citations?user=Z_t5DjwAAAAJ&hl=en&oi=ao)*
+**Patella segmentation for the early detection of osteoarthritis** June 2021 – Feb 2022 *Supervised by Prof. [Hao Chen](https://scholar.google.com/citations?user=Z_t5DjwAAAAJ&hl=en&oi=ao)*

 - Worked on increasing the robustness and data-efficiency of Convolutional Neural Networks (CNN) by